jfraz027/Unsupervised-Learning/README.md

 Based on your findings, write up a brief (one or two sentences) recommendation.
 Can the patients be clustered?
 If so, into how many clusters?

-From the evaluation of the results, the K-means method and Elbow curve plot indicates that clustering takes place between five and six.
-I would agree that clustering is possible.
-More distinction exists in 6 clusters.
+Clustering can be defined as the task of dividing the population or data points into a number of groups such that data points in the same groups are more similar to other data points in the same group than those in other groups.
+In simple words, the aim is to segregate groups with similar traits and assign them into clusters.
+Sometimes the data points in a scatter plot form distinct groups.
+From the evaluation, the K-means method and Elbow curve plot indicates that clustering takes place between five and six.
+I would agree that clustering is possible with the most distinction existing in 6 clusters.